dennislo/nodejs-vagrant/README.md

 The provisioned machine is setup with 2 CPU cores.
 This can be  modified using the steps below:

-Open the *Vagrantfile* and edit the line from 2 to another set the number of Cores:
+Open the *Vagrantfile* and edit the line from 2 to another to set the CPU cores:
 ```
 vb.customize ["modifyvm", :id, "--cpus"  , "2"   ]
 ```